ufosc/cli-workshop/2-fun-with-files/FILES.md

 ./2-fun-with-files/test.txt
 ```

-What happens if you put the directory after the experssion:
+What happens if you put the directory after the expression:

 ```bash
     $ find -name "*.txt" .